 York might be small by today’s standards (although big enough at the time to get that city in America named after it).
 But it’s played a key role in English history, a history that’s etched into the cobbled streets, leaning shops, and sweeping Gothic architecture.
 Coming here is more than just a Yorkshire history lesson—it’s an intricate look at England’s past.
 That’s what makes the town itself one large must-see, however small it might be.

-And if you’re down south, make sure to check out Bath as well – and read our guide to it!
+And if you’re down south, make sure to check out Bath as well!